omega8cc/boa/docs/IP-ACCESS.md

 service nginx configtest
 ```

+For a full end-to-end runbook on a disposable VM, see
+[AI-POLICY-TESTING.md](AI-POLICY-TESTING.md) (Phase 4 covers IP access).

 ## Caveats

 - **IPv4 only, by design.** BOA has no IPv6 support yet, and csf neither blocks nor